 To find out how you can attract customers using reverse marketing, you just need to stay with me until the end of this article because I’m going to show you:

-- What is reverse marketing;
+- What is reverse marketing?

-- How reverse marketing works;
+- Main benefits of reverse marketing

-- 6 Tips for using reverse marketing in your business.
+- 6 tips for using reverse marketing in your business

 What is reverse marketing?